robmiller/jekyll-resize/README.md

 ## Sample usage

-Add this gem to your Gemfile, then install it.
+Add this gem to your Gemfile.

-_Note the URL points to this fork on GH and not RubyGems.
-The original gem is available with `gem 'jekyll-resize'` only but it only supports Jekyll 3._

 ```ruby
 group :jekyll_plugins do